 A number of events, integrated into the school careers programme, will offer providers an opportunity to come into school to speak to pupils and/or their parents including an apprenticeship evening, assemblies and parent / guardian evenings.

 Please speak to our Careers Development and Guidance Coordinator to identify the most suitable opportunity for you.
 The school’s policy on safeguarding sets out the approach to allowing providers into school as visitors to talk to students.
 The Safeguarding Policy is available on our website www.hilbre.wirral.sch.uk

 The school will make appropriate provision available for discussions between the provider and students, as appropriate to the activity.
 We will also make available AV and other specialist equipment to support provider presentations.
 This will all be discussed and agreed in advance of the visit, with the Careers Development and Guidance Coordinator.
 Providers are welcome to leave a copy of their prospectus or other relevant course literature with our Careers Development and Guidance Coordinator, who will distribute the relevant information to pupils.

-A review of the information published regarding the schools careers programme will take place in July 2019.
+A review of the information published regarding the school's careers programme will take place in December 2023.

 |A massive careers library as well as practical advice such as how to write a great CV and what makes a good job interview.

 |Government Apprenticeship Website

 |A guide for students and parents about what an apprenticeship is and how to go about getting one, featuring video case studies with real apprentices.